India's Reliance launches first in-house premium fashion store

 BENGALURU, Sept 29 (Reuters) - Reliance Industries Ltd's RELI.NS retail unit launched its first in-house premium fashion and lifestyle store on Thursday, as the billionaire Mukesh Ambani-led company continues to grab a bigger slice of India's luxury market.

-The new store chain called Azorte, the first of which was launched in Bengaluru, will compete with the likes of Mango and Industria de Diseno Textil SA-owned Zara ITX.MC, and cater to millenials and Gen Z.
+The new store chain called Azorte, the first of which was launched in Bengaluru, will compete with the likes of Mango and Industria de Diseno Textil SA (Inditex)-owned Zara ITX.MC, and cater to millenials and Gen Z.

-"The mid-premium fashion segment is one of fastest growing consumer segments as millennials and the Gen Z are increasingly demanding the latest of international and contemporary Indian fashion," Akhilesh Prasad, chief executive of the fashion and lifestyle arm of Reliance Retail, said.
+"The mid-premium fashion segment is one of the fastest growing consumer segments as millennials and the Gen Z are increasingly demanding the latest of international and contemporary Indian fashion," said Akhilesh Prasad, chief executive officer of the fashion and lifestyle arm of Reliance Retail.

+The company plans to have up to 40 stores across 12 cities over the next nine months, he added.

+In three years, Azorte will contribute to 15% incremental revenue of Reliance Retail's fashion and lifestyle business, Prasad said at the store launch in Bengaluru.

-The launch is a part of the Ambani company's aggressive strides in the retail industry, forging partnerships with domestic and global brands.
+The new store chain is a part of Reliance Industries' aggressive strides in the retail industry, forging partnerships with domestic and global brands.

 Reliance's luxury and lifestyle foray has been led by Ambani's daughter Isha.